 Reduction of number of employees and collective redundancy

-In regard to spread of Covid-19, on 13 March 2020, emergency situation was announced in the Republic of Latvia effective until 14 April 2020.
-Some fields of national economy in the Baltic region face the consequences related to the spread of Covid-19.
-One of the most difficult decisions in regard to the spread of Covid-19 that the employers have to take is the decision about termination of employment legal relations.
+In regard to the spread of Covid-19, on 13 March 2020, an emergency situation was announced in the Republic of Latvia effective until 14 April 2020.
+Some fields of the national economy in the Baltic region face the consequences related to the spread of Covid-19.
+One of the most difficult decisions in regard to the spread of Covid-19 that employers have to take is the decision about termination of employment legal relations.

-However, termination of employment contract is permitted in the cases and in line with the procedure provided in the Labour Law.
+However, termination of an employment contract is permitted in the cases and in line with the procedure provided in the Labour Law.
 Namely, regardless of existing financial complications or significant reduction of workload, the employer has to comply strictly with the procedure of termination of employment legal relations.
-Below, information has been summarised about termination of employment legal relations, based on the reduction in the number of employees.
+Below, information has been summarized about termination of employment legal relations, based on the reduction in the number of employees.

 Procedure of termination of employment contract

-Actions
+Actions Description

 Therefore, to terminate employment contract, based on the reduction in the number of employees, the notice of termination has to be sufficiently founded by emergency economic, organisational, technological or similar measures to be taken in the company.

-The employer has to take a written decision about the reduction of the number of employees, describing specific emergency economic, organisational or other measures that form the basis to reduce the number of employees and providing its impact on the employment, i.e., how many and what positions will be liquidated.
+2. Decision of employer on reduction of the number of employees The employer has to take a written decision about the reduction of the number of employees, describing specific emergency economic, organisational or other measures that form the basis to reduce the number of employees and providing its impact on the employment, i.e., how many and what positions will be liquidated.
 In the event of potential dispute, such a written decision with appropriate basis can serve as evidence that the reduction of the number of employees was lawful and necessary.

-Therefore, assessing reduction of the number of employees in regard to consequences caused by Covid-19, employers should describe the impact caused by the pandemic of Covid-19 on the respective company.
+Therefore, when assessing the reduction of the number of employees in regard to consequences caused by Covid-19, employers should describe the impact caused by the pandemic of Covid-19 on the respective company.
 Moreover, it is important that the employer’s decision provides information on the necessity to liquidate positions, rather than make redundant specific employees.
 If the court concludes that the position has not been liquidated, the court can admit that no conditions have been presented to apply the provision about the reduction of the number of employees.

-In the event of the reduction of the number of employees, it is allowed to terminate the employment contract, if the employer cannot employ the employee (with his/her consent) in another position at the same or other company.
+3. The employer has to assess whether it is possible to employ the employee in another position In the event of the reduction of the number of employees, it is allowed to terminate the employment contract, if the employer cannot employ the employee (with his/her consent) in another position at the same or other company.
 In this context, another company means another organisational unit of the same legal entity.

 It is the employer’s duty to offer work, if the employer has such an opportunity as at the date of submission of notice of termination, considering that the employer has to offer such a position that the employee is able to perform in line with his/her qualification.
 If the employer has not assessed the opportunity to move the employee to another position, but such an opportunity existed (as at the date of submission of notice of termination), it would be assumed that the employer has violated the procedure of termination of the employment contract.[1]

-If only part of the positions (or positions with different titles that perform the same or similar functions and duties) are liquidated, the employer has to assess which employees who take these positions have advantages to continue employment legal relations (for example, 5 out of 10 positions of sales representatives are liquidated).
+4. It must be assessed which employees have advantages to continue employment legal relations If only part of the positions (or positions with different titles that perform the same or similar functions and duties) are liquidated, the employer has to assess which employees who take these positions have advantages to continue employment legal relations (for example, 5 out of 10 positions of sales representatives are liquidated).
 In this case, the employees with better performance and higher qualification have an advantage.

 If the performance and qualification do not differ significantly, those employees who comply with any of advantages referred to in Section 108 Paragraph Two of the Labour Law have an advantage.
 It should be noted that none of the advantages has a priority compared to others.
 However, if as a result of assessment, the employer concludes that there are employees with different advantages to continue work, the employer is entitled to decide which advantage is preferred on a case-by-case basis.